Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Introduction

 Generally speaking, although JAD strategies have been extensively studied, most assume the availability of Connected and Automated Vehicles (CAVs) to perform JAD tasks and full access to traffic information to determine a specific JAD plan.
-Unfortunately, even with the rapid development of CAV technology, fully controlling one or a few CAVs in real-world traffic to implement actual traffic management remains highly challenging and rarely seen.
-Moreover, the issue of JAD triggering secondary waves has been raised in nearly all existing studies, yet few have actually addressed it.
-Therefore, while JAD is theoretically appealing, its practical implementation is still far from realization.
+Unfortunately, even with the rapid development of CAV technology, fully controlling one or a few CAVs in real-world traffic to implement traffic management remains highly challenging and is {\bf rarely observed.} Moreover, the issue of JAD triggering secondary waves has been raised in nearly all existing studies, yet few have actually addressed it in a systematic way.
+Therefore, while JAD is theoretically appealing, its practical implementation is still far from being realized.

 Occasionally, we observed a type of police-car swerving behavior frequently appearing on social media.
 As shown in Figure~\ref{fig:swerving} and the footage in \cite{Carpenter2025video}, a police car was recorded maneuvering at high speed across all lanes on a freeway in California, USA, to control the following traffic.
-Although the police car’s goal was still unclear to the authors (not jam absorption at least, we believe), this real-world behavior demonstrates the practical feasibility of deploying a slow-moving vehicle to moderate the speed of inflow.
+The speed may reach up to 70 km/h, and the duration is approximately 1 minute.
+Although the objective of the police car remains unclear to the authors and is likely aimed at slowing down traffic inflow, this real-world behavior demonstrates the practical feasibility of deploying a moving vehicle to regulate the speed of upstream traffic.

 Building on this real-world observation, this paper aims to develop a practically feasible strategy for suppressing stop-and-go waves.
 To this end, we formulate a {\it Single-Vehicle Double-Detector Jam-Absorption Driving (SD-JAD)} problem, in which only two stationary roadside traffic detectors (upstream and downstream) and a single JAD vehicle are assumed to be available.
-Under these minimal conditions, the JAD objective is to block the propagation of a stop-and-go wave, specifically an isolated wave, which is distinct from the periodic stop-and-go waves associated with fixed-location bottlenecks.
+Under these {\bf minimal conditions}, the JAD objective is to block the propagation of a stop-and-go wave, specifically an isolated wave, which is distinct from periodic stop-and-go waves associated with fixed bottlenecks.